 “And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses”

 The sixth result of the work of Christ on the cross is that God forgives us by grace.
-That is a great blessed benefit of being born again.
+That is a great and blessed benefit of being born again.

 “having forgiven you all trespasses”

 The verb “having forgiven” connotes forgiveness as the result of grace or an act of love.
 It means to bestow a favor unconditionally.
 The favor bestowed unconditionally here is the remission of debt against God.
 That is the act of forgiveness (Ephesians 4:32; Colossians 3:13).
-This is God’s merciful act of sovereignty.
+Forgiveness is God’s merciful act of sovereignty.